arenol/GeoTOON/README.md

 ## Preamble
 This is a proposal of a new data format for the exchange of geospatial data.
-As of of now, it is only at an early stage.
+As of of now, it is only at an early draft stage.

 # GTN - GeoTOON data format.
 Over the last years, we have seen several file formats for exchanging geospatial data based on existing data formats. **GML** (and **GPX**) is an implementation of **XML**, and **GeoJSON** is an implementation of **JSON**.
 However, a problem with these formats is that they are rather verbose; they contain a lot of unnecessary markup or repetition which makes the files unnecessary large, and not so readable for humans.
 Moreover, this is not optimal for transmission over Internet and local networks; geospatial data often implies large volumes of data.